Gareth Barry: West Bromwich Albion

 On 15 August 2017, Barry signed for fellow Premier League side West Bromwich Albion for an undisclosed fee.
 Four days later he made his debut for the Baggies in a 1–0 win at Burnley and manager Tony Pulis praised him as "absolutely fantastic".
 On 25 September, Barry captained West Brom as he made his 633rd Premier League appearance, beating Ryan Giggs' record of 632, in a 2–0 loss to Arsenal at the Emirates Stadium.
 At the time of breaking the record, Barry was eighth in English top-flight appearances since the Second World War.

 After an injury brought his 2018–19 season to a premature end, Barry was released by West Brom in July 2019.
 After he recovered, the club expressed interest in re-signing him in October 2019, but a clause in his previous deal meant his former club, Everton, would be due a further payment if he received a contract extension.
 He was eventually re-signed on 4 November 2019 until the end of the 2019–20 season.

+Retirement and veterans' football

+Barry announced his retirement from football on 27 August 2020.
+He continued to make appearances for Kidderminster-based over 35s team Comberton Dynamoes Veterans after the end of his professional playing career.

+Hurstpierpoint

+In July 2024, Barry joined Hurstpierpoint of the Mid Sussex League Championship, which sits at the 12th tier of the English football pyramid.
+Barry made his debut for Hurstpierpoint away to Eastbourne Rangers FC on 8 February 2025.
+He scored his first goal for the club in a 2–2 draw against Polegate Town on 1 March.
+Barry did not return for the 2025/26 season.